Ridireacht/Slavica/README.md

 # Slavica
-Rework of the old project I've made once.
-This time I decided to go for C# and make this app complete.
+Rework of the [old project I've made once](https://github.com/SovietModernism/slavic-comparator).
+This time I decided to go for C# and make it complete.